jonghwan3/BooksDiary/README.md

 ```
 ### 4. Lambda functions <a name="lambda"></a>

-On AWS - Lambda, we will create `nodejs/~.js` files
+On AWS - Lambda, I will create `nodejs/~.js` files
 - Create functions with Runtime : Node.js 20.x, Architecture : x86_64
 - Create two layers on AWS - Lambda - Layers by uploading a .zip file (`package_json/~.zip` individually)
 - Add a custom layer created by `mongoDB_uuid.zip` to every Lambda functions